Self Service: The Autonomy Portal

 - Client Portal

-Citizens with a council case can view and interact with their record and social worker online.
-They can also be sent forms to fill in such as assessments and reviews.
+Adults with a council case can view and interact with their record and social worker online.
+They can also be sent forms to complete such as assessments and reviews.

 - The Provider Portal